juju/docs/src/en/config-scaleway.md

 default on Ubuntu.

-A [virtualenv](http://virtualenv.readthedocs.org/en/latest/index.html) is also recommanded to sandbox this install from your system packages:
+A [virtualenv](http://virtualenv.readthedocs.org/en/latest/index.html) is also recommended to sandbox this install from your system packages:

 ```bash
 pip install -U juju-scaleway